==================

 Best Birding Season: April to May

 Honeymoon Island State Recreation Area is one of the best bird-watching spots in Florida and a perfect place for migrant and wintering shorebirds.
 The area is like a paradise for bird watchers.
-I spent a day there at the peninsula and was surprised to spot many different bird species.
+I spent a day on the peninsula and was surprised to spot many bird species.

 It hosts about 22 species of birds in fall, winter, and spring.
 The surrounding barrier islands accommodate a large wintering population of piping plovers.
-Additionally, over a thousand terns congregate in fall, including six other bird species.
+Over a thousand terns congregate in fall, including six other bird species.

-Breeding birds include Snowy Plovers, Wilson’s, Great Horned Owl, Clapper Rails, and Least Terns.
-Moreover, along with the Osprey Trail, slash pine woods wharf a breeding population of 20 pairs of Osprey.
+Breeding birds include snowy plovers, Wilson’s, great horned owls, Clapper Rails, and least terns.
+Moreover, along with the Osprey Trail, Slash Pine Woods Wharf has a breeding population of 20 pairs of Osprey.
 You will also spot Prairie Warblers and Gray Kingbirds in spring and summer.
-Black-Whiskered Vireos also nest there in May.
+Black-whiskered vireos also nest there in May.

 Commonly Seen Birds